Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Attacks and Defences in Various Levels of Distributed Learning

 \subsection{Level 0: Sharing Data}

-Data collection plays an important role for various data governed distributed ML algorithms.
-However, original data usually contain sensitive information such as medical records, salaries, and locations, and thus a straightforward release of data is not appropriate.
-Correspondingly, research on protecting the privacy of individuals and the confidentiality of data with an acceptable performance loss, has received increasing attentions from many fields such as computer science, statistics, economics, and social science.
+Data collection plays an important role in various data-governed distributed ML algorithms.
+However, original data usually {contain} sensitive information such as medical records, salaries, and locations, and thus a straightforward release of data is not appropriate.
+Correspondingly, research on protecting the privacy of individuals and the confidentiality of data with an acceptable performance loss has received increasing attention from many fields such as computer science, statistics, economics, and social science.